 Myth 3: Social Security Will Be Out of Money Soon

 Many young people believe the Social Security system will run out of money before they have a chance to collect anything.
 Currently, the Social Security trustees predict that the trust fund will run out of money in 2034.
 Politically, it seems unlikely that Congress and the President would let this happen.
 Changes will likely be made to the system by either raising taxes (such as by lifting the cap on income subject to Social Security tax), reducing benefits for high-income individuals, increasing the retirement age, or doing something else that will allow Social Security to be fully funded.
-However, even if the trust dries up and there isn't enough money to pay all the promised benefits, people will still be paying into the system and Social Security will be able to pay at least 75 percent of benefits.
+However, even if the trust dries up and there isn't enough money to pay all the promised benefits, people will still be paying into the system, and Social Security will be able to pay at least 75 percent of benefits.

 If you haven't worked outside of the home, you will not be able to collect Social Security benefits on your own record, but you may be able to collect them based on your spouse or ex-spouse's record.
-Spouses are entitled to collect as much one half of a worker's retirement benefit.
+Spouses are entitled to collect as much as half of a worker's retirement benefit.
 This rule applies to ex-spouses as well, as long as the marriage lasted at least 10 years and the spouse applying for benefits isn't remarried.